toniageorge/music-metadata-service/README.md

   Endpoint: GET /musics/artist-of-the-day
   Description: Retrieves the "Artist of the Day".
   Response: Returns the ArtistDTO object representing the Artist of the Day.
+  Scheduler:
+  Use Quartz Scheduler to run a daily job that selects the next artist in the cyclical rotation and updates the database accordingly.